Travel Guide For Visiting Moab in March

 Off-Roading in March Near Moab

 Many times the Moab Jeep Safari will take place in March.
 As the name suggests, it’s always scheduled around Easter each year.
-It’s a busy time in in town and on the off-roading trails.
+It’s a busy time in town and on the off-roading trails.
 If you’re not participating in this event, you should probably avoid this week!

 Local tour companies offer 4×4 rentals, but for inexperienced drivers, it’s best to join a tour or have a guide ride along with you to navigate and teach.
 We have used and recommend Outlaw Jeep Tours.